microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

 Now you make the IoT DevKit as a translator by using Azure Functions and Cognitive Services.
 In this tutorial, you learned how to:

-- [x] Use Azure IoT Workbench to build a Azure IoT solution includes both device and cloud
+- [x] Use Azure IoT Workbench to build a Azure IoT solution includes both device and cloud.
-- [x] Configure Azure IoT device connection string
+- [x] Configure Azure IoT device connection string.
-- [x] Deploy Azure Functions
+- [x] Deploy Azure Functions.
-- [x] Test the voice message translation
+- [x] Test the voice message translation.

 Advance to the other tutorials to learn: